October 28, 2021 by seradt

 Additional CTLE Public Comment Notes

 Tunneling: The plan was accused of proposing tunneling.
-The CTLE proposes no such thing and is explicitly an aerial alignment to Tacoma Dome Station and a surface alignment thereafter.
-Tunneling in the immediate vicinity of Tacoma Dome Station is a wasteful expenditure of money and energy considering the wide and unconstrained rights-of-way.
+The CTLE surface alignment proposes no such thing and is explicitly an aerial alignment to Tacoma Dome Station and a surface alignment thereafter.
+Furthermore, tunneling in the immediate vicinity of Tacoma Dome Station is a wasteful expenditure of money and energy considering the availability of wide and unconstrained rights-of-way.

 Curve Radius: This plan was accused of being unable to integrate with the streetcar because of sharp streetcar curves.
 While it is true that the East 25th and Pacific curve is too limited per Sound Transit Link minimum standards, CTLE explicitly proposes a Puyallup Avenue alignment both to avoid this curve and to simplify integration with the streetcar.